Rakeshgurugubelli/DevOps_realtime_task/Prometheus_Grafana/Grafana&promethues_configure.Readme.md

 ![image](https://github.com/user-attachments/assets/10dcf4c2-09f6-45ae-b9c0-ceeeff58a9f3)

-Step-4: if its coming , the configure service discovery run the below manifest it will configure
+Step-4: if its coming , the configure service discovery run the below manifest it will configure(service monitor)

 **based on the requirement change app & path & namespaces fields**